ItzPike/DBM-Rawdata-Releases/Giveaway Rewritten/README.md

 ## Commands
 - gcreate - Startup the setup giveaway prompt
-- gdraw [#number of winners] - To be executed in the same channel as giveaways; grabs the latest giveaway and draws selected amount of winners from it
+- gdraw [#number of winners] [giveaway message id (optional)] - To be executed in the same channel as giveaways; grabs the latest giveaway (or selected giveaway) and draws selected amount of winners from it
 - gend [giveaway embed id] - Ends a giveaway early and draws preset amount of winners

 ## Events